Abu Omar al-Baghdadi: Death

-On April 18th 2010, Abu Omar was killed when a joint operation of US and Iraqi forces raided a safe house 10 km southwest of Tikrit.
-ISI Minister of War Abu Ayyub al-Masri and Abu Omar's son were also killed in the attack and 16 others were arrested.
+On April 18th 2010, al-Baghdadi was killed when U.S. and Iraqi forces raided a safe house 10 km southwest of Tikrit.
+Al-Baghdadi's son and al-Masri were also killed, and 16 others were arrested.

-Iraqi Prime Minister Nouri al-Maliki announced the killings of Abu Omar and Abu Ayyub at a news conference in Baghdad and showed reporters photographs of their corpses.
-"The attack was carried out by ground forces which surrounded the house, and also through the use of missiles", al-Maliki said.
-"During the operation computers were seized with e-mails and messages to the two biggest terrorists, Osama bin Laden and [his deputy] Ayman al-Zawahiri", al-Maliki added.
-U.S. forces commander Gen. Raymond T. Odierno praised the operation.
-"The death of these terrorists is potentially the most significant blow to al-Qaeda in Iraq since the beginning of the insurgency", he said.
-"There is still work to do but this is a significant step forward in ridding Iraq of terrorists".
-ISI spokesman Abu Muhammad al-Adnani also confirmed both of their deaths in an audiotape released on a jihadist forum website.
+Iraqi Prime Minister Nouri al-Maliki announced the killings of al-Baghdadi and al-Masri at a news conference in Baghdad and showed reporters photographs of their corpses.
+"The attack was carried out by ground forces which surrounded the house, and also through the use of missiles.
+During the operation, computers were seized with emails and messages [to] bin Laden and [his deputy] Ayman al-Zawahiri", al-Maliki added.
+U.S. General Raymond T. Odierno said: "The death of these terrorists is potentially the most significant blow to al-Qaeda [operations] in Iraq since the beginning of the insurgency.
+There is still work to do but this is a significant step forward in ridding Iraq of terrorists".

-Vice president Joe Biden said that the killings were "potentially devastating" blows to the terror network there and proof that Iraqi security forces are gaining ground.
-On 25 April 2010, a four-page statement by the Islamic State of Iraq was posted on a militant website early Sunday confirmed the death of Abu Ayyub and Abu Omar, saying "After a long journey filled with sacrifices and fighting falsehood and its representatives, two knights have dismounted to join the group of martyrs," the statement said.
-"We announce that the Muslim nation has lost two of the leaders of jihad, and two of its men, who are only known as heroes on the path of jihad."
+U.S. Vice President Joe Biden said that the killings were "potentially devastating" blows to ISI, and proof that Iraqi security forces were gaining ground.
+On 25 April 2010, a four-page statement by ISI was posted on a militant website, confirming the deaths of al-Baghdadi and al-Masri.
+It read, in part: "After a long journey filled with sacrifices and fighting falsehood and its representatives, two knights have dismounted to join the group of martyrs.
+We announce that the Muslim nation has lost two of the leaders of jihad, and two of its men, who are only known as heroes on the path of jihad."

-The ISI sharia minister, Abu al-Walid Abd al-Wahhab al-Mashadani, said the two leaders were attending a meeting when enemy forces engaged them in battle and launched an airstrike on their location.
-Abu Omar was succeeded by Abu Bakr al-Baghdadi, who later declared himself as the "caliph" of the Islamic State (IS) organization.
+The ISI Sharia minister, Abu al-Walid Abd al-Wahhab al-Mashadani, said that al-Baghdadi and al-Masri were attending a meeting when enemy forces engaged them in battle and launched an airstrike on their location.
+Al-Baghdadi was succeeded by Abu Bakr al-Baghdadi, who later declared himself as the "caliph" of the Islamic State (IS) organization.